Ja'Marr Chase, Tee Higgins reportedly both agree to contract extensions with Bengals

 The road to Chase's potentially huge windfall was contentious.
 He staged a "hold-in" last training camp, where he showed up to practices but didn't participate.

-Chase, 25, won the league's triple crown for wide receivers, where he led the league in touchdown catches (17), receptions (127) and receiving yards (1,708).
+Chase, 25, won the league's triple crown for wide receivers, where he led the league in touchdowns (17), receptions (127) and receiving yards (1,708).
 It was the first time a receiver achieved the feat since the Los Angeles Rams' Cooper Kupp in 2021.

 His best game of the 2024 season was against the Baltimore Ravens in November, when he had 11 catches for 264 receiving yards and three touchdowns in a tight 35-34 defeat on the road.